 A child's permanent record may be viewed by a parent/guardian request.
 Please give the school at least a one (1) day notice so the record can be pulled.
-The record will be viewed in the presence of the Administrative Assistant, Head of School, or other appropriate staff members.
+The record will be viewed in the presence of the Office Manager, Assistant Director, School Director, or other appropriate staff members.